 The Organisation may be wound up at a meeting of members, due notice of 21 (twenty-one) clear days having been given to the whole membership.
 Notification of cessation shall be lodged with the Council of the Chartered Society of Physiotherapy and with the International Private Practitioners Association.

-After the satisfaction of all its debts and liabilities (including specifically the capitation of fee or proportion of capitation fee paid to the Organisation by the Chartered Society of Physiotherapy for that year), any surplus remaining will be distributed to those members who ceased to be members within the year of the winding up or dissolution in proportion to the sum they have contributed or as per any other relevant legislation that may apply from time to time.
+After the satisfaction of all its debts and liabilities), any surplus remaining will be distributed to those members who ceased to be members within the year of the winding up or dissolution in proportion to the sum they have contributed or as per any other relevant legislation that may apply from time to time.